qc542/CS410X/README.md

 # CS410X
 Updates on CS410X project

 ## Feb.
+12
+### _Introduction to TensorFlow_ by deeplearning.ai on _Coursera_
+* Watched lesson videos of Week 4
+* Completed coding assignment of Week 4 in Python
+* Passed Week 4 quiz
+* Covered TensorFlow's Image Generator module and adding automatic validation
+* Finished the entire course and earned the certificate: https://www.coursera.org/account/accomplishments/certificate/GAJETNV4UZGJ

+## Feb.
 10
 ### _Introduction to TensorFlow_ by deeplearning.ai on _Coursera_
 * Watched lesson videos of Week 3